CamilaDuitama/muset/README.md

 The pipeline will produce several intermediate output files, among which the jsonl dictionary of the colors for each unitig that is normally produced by ggcat.
 The pipeline automatically converts it into a unitig matrix in text format (with values separated by a single space).

 The default output is a unitig matrix whose values represent the fraction of the unitig's k-mers belonging to a sample.
-The `-r`/`--min-utg-frac` option allows to output a binary matrix which sets values to `1` when fraction is above the provided threshol and `0` otherwise.
+The `-r`/`--min-utg-frac` option allows to output a binary matrix with values set to `1` when unitig's k-mer fraction is greater or equal than the provided threshold, and `0` otherwise.

 Here is an example: